What is Bank Transfer Payment?

 Bank transfer is one of the most popular ways of paying for goods or services these days, and because it can be done either in person in the local branch of your bank or using your online banking service it is both flexible in how it works but also secure.
 Standard bank transfer payments aren’t instant, although with the changes that have now come into play in the UK banking industry it takes just 1 business day for a payment to clear into the recipient’s bank account rather than the 3 days that it took previously.
 There can be several different benefits of using bank transfer as a payment method for your web hosting services, these being:

-Increased level of security – when paying via bank transfer you aren’t offering any personal details to anyone meaning that you won’t need to use your credit/debit card – regardless of whether you make a bank transfer in branch or through your online banking service, you will require the recipient’s bank details but this does mean that you won’t need to expose your own bank account details to them, and if you are the recipient then the details that you are providing the sender of the payment aren’t enough to gain access to your bank account
+When paying via bank transfer you aren’t offering any personal details to anyone meaning that you won’t need to use your credit/debit card – regardless of whether you make a bank transfer in branch or through your online banking service, you will require the recipient’s bank details but this does mean that you won’t need to expose your own bank account details to them, and if you are the recipient then the details that you are providing the sender of the payment aren’t enough to gain access to your bank account.

 Although you can pay for your web hosting services online using services such as Paypal, you may wish to pay using a bank transfer if you have expensive web hosting services as this will not only allow you to make sure that the money is received, but you can also make sure that no fees are incurred for the payment that you send.
 If you do prefer to pay for your web hosting services using a bank transfer then it is important for you to make sure that you include your domain name or client ID as part of the reference field so that we are able to make sure that your account is credited with the amount that you have transferred.